XMUDM/SentiWSP/README.md

 	--max_len=128
 	--save_model=./word_sen_model_iter_1/
 ```
-We should iteratively run "ANN Index Build" and "Train" alternately.
+We should iteratively run "ANN Index Build" and "Train" alternately and change the save_model name.

 ## Thanks